 Green Animals Topiary Garden

 Portsmouth is home to the Green Animals Topiary Garden, the oldest of its kind in the US.
-The waterfront garden is one of Rhode Island’s most unique places, where you’ll get to see flora combined with art.
+This whimsical garden is one of Rhode Island’s most unique places to visit.

 The Green Animals Topiary Garden features large bushes trimmed to the shape of your favorite animals.
-Take a self-guided tour to find animals like elephants, rabbits, giraffes, unicorns, and bears.
-The walkways take you on a journey past the figures while viewing colorful flora.
+You’ll see animals like elephants, rabbits, giraffes, unicorns, and bears as you walk through these gorgeous RI gardens.

 Blackstone River Bikeway